NativeScript/workshop/docs/chapters/chapter5.md

 <!--http://blog.angular-university.io/angular-2-smart-components-vs-presentation-components-whats-the-difference-when-to-use-each-and-why/-->
 Components can be divided into two categories:

  * smart - those contain the business logic of your application.
-Like a `LoginComponent` that contains the logic of how to log in and where to redirect after user successfully logs in,
+Like a `LoginComponent` that contains the logic of how to log in and where to redirect after user successfully logs in
  * presentation - those are used to encapsulate something that we want to show on the screen.
 Like a `LogoComponent`, which contains the `img` tag with your logo, which you can paste everywhere you need to display your logo.
 However when you need to change the logo, you can do it all in one place (the definition of the component).

 #### Components with custom input (one way-binding)